midzer/doenieren/content/cities/berlin/dogan-bistro.md

 ---
-title: Doğan Bistro
+title: "Doğan Bistro"
-url: "/berlin/dogan-bistro/"
+url: /berlin/dogan-bistro/
 ---